 Thanks to donations from the public and an in-kind grant from Google, we build stronger public awareness of the program, and are able to recruit many new volunteers.
 At our website we post a list of postal branches where children’s letters are available, and provide tips for volunteering smartly and effectively.
 If the program is not offered locally in your city, we offer other ways to volunteer at Christmas.
 We also adopt letters to Santa ourselves.

 Some of our volunteers feel alone and sad over the holidays, and find comfort and inspiration being part of this program.
-Others have families and bring their kids, to teach them the meaning of Christmas.
+Others have families and bring their older kids, to teach them the meaning of Christmas.